 Espresso / Coffee

 The coffee you use is the most critical part.
-You simply cannot make the best espresso martini unless you are using freshly roasted, freshly brewed quality coffee.
+You simply cannot make the best espresso martini unless you are using freshly roasted, freshly brewed quality and good tasting coffee.

 What you'll need:

 - 100ml vodka (Absolut Vodka or Grey Goose) - preferably a vodka that's very clean.